The One at Soho Theatre

 An intense, nasty, funny and sexual play, probably best avoided on a first date.

-The One is on at the Soho Theatre from 20th February to 30th March 2014, for further information or to book visit here.
+The One is at the Soho Theatre from 20th February until 30th March 2014.
+For further information or to book visit the theatre’s website here.